o1-labs/rfcs/00xx-account-deletion.md

 retrieve (up to `n`) to handle functions `set_location_batch`.
-This function will return a list of free locations together with its size (so that we do not need to call `List.length`) in order to know if we need further allocation starting from the fill frontier index.
+This function will return a list of free locations together with its size (so that we do not need to call `List.length`) in order to know if we need further allocation starting from the fill frontier.
 This function avoids deserializing/serializing multiple times when we know in advance we will do multiple allocations.